holyaustin/Soldier-Ant-Colony-EVMOS/README.md

 ## How to play
-Final project deployed to Mumbai Testnet
+Final project deployed to EVMOS Testnet
-1. Switch your wallet network to Mumbai Testnet
+1. Switch your wallet network to EVMOS Testnet
 2. Connect you wallet
 3. Mint a character from our Marketplace
 4. Enagege in the quest to get the lucky food slide